 Does the Health Center have Flu shots and are they free?

-In the Fall Quarter, the Student Health and Counseling Center will offer the Flu Vaccine.
-Please call ahead for the cost and availability.
+Beginning in the Fall Quarter, the Student Health and Counseling Center will offer the Flu Vaccine.
+Please call for the cost and the availability of appointments.

 What is MyPioneerHealth?

-MyPioneerHealth is a convenient way for student to make or cancel appointments online, pre-fill your health forms, and communicate with a doctor.
+MyPioneerHealth is a convenient way for students to make or cancel appointments online, pre-fill your health forms, and communicate with a doctor.

 What happens if I’m late for an appointment?
 Will I be charged a fee?

 If you have an appointment with the Massage Clinic, Physical Therapy, Counseling, Orthopedics or Psychiatry, you will be charged a “No Show” fee if you don’t show up to your appointment.
 Also, if you call to change/cancel your appointment, less than 24 hours prior to your appointment you will be charged a Late Cancel Fee of $25 ($15 for massage).

 Where is the massage clinic located?

-Massage is located in Recreation and Wellness (RAW) building.
+The massage clinic is located in the Recreation and Wellness Center (RAW).

-How do I make an appointment for Massage?
+How do I make an appointment for massage therapy?

 You can make appointments either by calling the front desk at (510) 885-3735, or come into the Health Center and make the appointment in person.

 Where do I pay for my massage appointment?

 You will pay for your massage at the Front Desk of the RAW.

 What forms of payment are accepted for massage?

-They accept Credit Cards or Bay Bucks as forms of payment.
+They accept Credit Cards and Bay Bucks as forms of payment.
 Payment can also be made by charging to the student's financial accoount.

 What if I need to cancel my massage appointment?

 Please call at least 24 hours in advance to cancel your appointment.
 There is a $15 fee if you don’t cancel your appointment 24 hours prior to your appointment time, or if miss your appointment completely you will be charged $15.

 Are the massage therapists licensed professionals?